 - provide updated or renewed work permit(s), including evidence of Labour Market Impact Assessment (LMIA) or evidence of LMIA exemption; you must maintain temporary resident status and a valid work permit with the federal government

 For requests to change information or update documents in your paper or online application, send an email with your file number advising of the change that is needed and attaching relevant documents.

 Use these forms to notify the AINP of these updates:

-A signed Use of Representative form (PDF, 116 KB) must be provided to change your third party representative for your AINP application.
+- a signed Use of Representative form (PDF, 86 KB) must be provided to change your third party representative for your AINP application.

 You will receive an automated email response indicating your email is received.
 You must keep track of the requests you send to the AINP.
 The AINP will update its internal system with changes, but changes to your online application will not be reflected in the portal.

 Your application will only be considered for assessment while your federal Express Entry profile is active.
 Once your Express Entry profile is no longer available for nomination, you will no longer be eligible under this stream with your current application.
 The AINP will send an email advising that your application has been closed.
 If you create a new Express Entry profile, you may be selected in future Alberta Express Entry Stream selection draws.

 If more information is needed